silverstripe/silverstripe-upgrader/docs/en/webroot.md

 # Switching to the public web root

-Configure your project a SivlerStripe project to use the `public` web root structure introduced with SilverStripe 4.1.
+Configure your SivlerStripe project to use the `public` web root structure introduced with SilverStripe 4.1.

 ```bash
 upgrade-code webroot [--root-dir=<root>] [--write] [--composer-path=composer] [-vvv]